-- assist in the development of the SAMP, Asset Plan and AMPs for individual asset classes - assist in the implementation of the SAMP, Asset Plan and AMPs - implement maintenance programs and capital works programs in accordance with the SAMP, Asset Plan and AMPs - manage assets and services to agreed levels of service, risk and cost standards in consideration of long-term sustainability.
+- assist in the development of the SAMP, Asset Plan and AMPs for individual asset classes - assist in the implementation of the SAMP, Asset Plan and AMPs - implement maintenance programs and capital works programs in accordance with the SAMP.
+Asset Plan and AMPs - manage assets and services to agreed levels of service, risk and cost standards in consideration of long-term sustainability.

-Strategic Asset Management Team
+Strategic Asset Management Unit

-The Strategic Asset Management team will:
+The Strategic Asset Management Unit will:

-- develop, coordinate, advise, facilitate and review the Asset Management Planning, Processes, Reporting and Workflows - report the status, progress and resource requirements of implementing the SAMP, Asset Plan and AMPs to the Executive who in turn will report progress to the Council - advocate, encourage and guide the development of processes and procedures that allow for sustainable asset management - advocate, encourage and guide the development of procedures that ensure the asset register is maintained and updated and provide required reports to Council to meet their statutory and legal responsibilities - advocate a common and consistent approach to Asset Management across Council.
+- Develop, coordinate, advise, facilitate and review the Asset Management Planning, processes, reporting and workflows - Report the status, progress and resource requirements of implementing the SAMP, Asset Plan and AMPs to the Executive who in turn will report progress to the Council - Advocate, encourage and guide the development of processes and procedures that allow for sustainable asset management - Advocate, encourage and guide the development of procedures that ensure the asset register is maintained and updated and provide required reports to Council to meet their statutory and legal responsibilities - Advocate a common and consistent approach to Asset Management across Council.